For general information:

 You can also choose to apply for one of our internships, which begin after you have completed your individual project.
 Find out more about the scheme.

-The dissertation project undertaken by students in Terms 3 and 4 is carried out individually, which might involve collaboration with another organisation.
+The dissertation project undertaken by students in Terms 3 and 4 (Summer Term and Vacation Term) is carried out individually, which might involve collaboration with another organisation.
 The subject matter of projects varies widely; most projects are suggested by members of staff, some by external organisations, and some by students themselves, usually relating to an area of personal interest that they wish to develop further.

 A collaborative project is supervised by a member of the Department, but the collaborating organisation will normally provide an external supervisor.
 Organisations that have collaborated in projects in the past include Glasgow Town Planning Department, British Rail Passenger Services Department, North Yorkshire Police, North Yorkshire Fire Services, NEDO, the Royal Horticultural Society, Biosis UK, Centre Point sheltered housing, York Archaeological Trust, and the University of York Library.